 We continue to use the Easyclaim system to claim your Medicare rebate for you on the spot.
 This is then paid back onto your cheque or savings card.

 The costs of the additional equipment such as retinal photography and anterior imaging, corneal topography and OCT scans has never been covered by Medicare and unfortunately this has not changed.
-Because this technology is vital for comprehensive eye care, we continue to offer this technology at 50% off for health card and pension card holders as well as children to enable access.
+Because we believe this technology is important in providing quality eye care, we continue to offer this technology at 50% off for health card and pension card holders as well as children to enable access.

 Since 1975, many optometric clinical services have been included in the Medicare Schedule.
 This means that when visiting your local optometrist as a patient, you have received a contribution from the government towards the cost of your appointment.
 The rebate amount has always only been 85% of the value that the government suggests is an appropriate full fee for the consultation.